-We seek to embed positive mental health and mental health awareness through our academy to create a culture where pupils can self-identify, signpost peers and seek support themselves.
-We undertake staff training and promote mental health awareness through the RSE, Pastoral curriculum, Life Lessons, assemblies, charity events and Wellbeing Wednesday programme.
+At Benjamin Britten Academy we seek to embed positive mental health and mental health awareness through creating a culture where pupils can self-identify, signpost peers and seek support themselves.
+We undertake staff training and promote mental health awareness through the RHSE, Pastoral curriculum, Life Lessons, assemblies, charity events and Wellbeing Wednesday programme.
+We employ a counsellor four days a week who can deliver 1:1 or group sessions.
+All sessions with the school counsellor are confidential unless there is a safeguarding concern.
+If this occurs, then appropriate stakeholders will be informed and timely actions taken.
+The Academy also works closely with the Cambridgeshire Community Services NHS Trust who we can refer to regarding emerging mental health concerns.
+The Senior Mental Health lead for the Academy is Imogen Thurbon.

 All mental health concerns are taken seriously and may be reported by pupils, staff or members of the public.
-All concerns must be recorded using the academy's safeguarding procedures to the Year Team Designated Safeguarding Lead immediately using the School's MIS System or pink safeguarding recording form.
+All concerns must be recorded using the academy's safeguarding procedures to the Year Team Designated Safeguarding Lead immediately using the School's MIS BROMCOM System or pink safeguarding recording form.